hearhellacopters/jampak/README.md

 # JamPak for Node/JavaScript/TypeScript

 **JamPak** is an efficient file storage solution specifically made for both JavaScript and TypeScript data types in Node.js with a focus on accuracy, expandability, security, and performance.
 Includes compact storeage of all JSON types as well as TypedArrays, Maps, Sets, Dates, Symbols and more!
 This library uses a heavily modified implementation of **MessagePack** to improve storage size and create efficient binary serialization.

-It includes additional advanced features such as encryption, compression, key stripping and hashing.
+**JamPak** improvements over MessagePack:
+ - Reduced file size by spliting data into two sections, values and strings
+ - Keys can be stripped for 'schemas' like control to futher reduce file size
+ - Compression / Encryption / CRC check
+ - Endianness control

 ***Note: Only compatible with Node.js.**